What is our social distancing policy?

 - Do NOT smoke, vape, or use smokeless tobacco for 30 minutes prior to testing.

-- Do NOT brush teeth or use mouthwash within three hours of testing.
+- Do NOT brush teeth or use mouthwash within one hour of testing.

 - Put your label with name and date of birth on the test tube.

 - Register your test with SUNY Upstate Medical